Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+**Unit Testing** - Performed by developers to test individual components of the software in isolation to ensure that each unit works correctly.
+For example, testing a login function to verify it correctly validates user credentials.

+## Importance

+Identify bugs early in development

+Helps maintain code quality and simplifies debugging

+**Integration Testing** - Performed by developers and testers to test interactions between integrated components or systems to ensure they work together as expected.
+For example, Checking if the payment gateway in an e-commerce website processes transactions correctly when integrated with the checkout module.

+## Importance

+Detects issues in data flow between modules

+Ensures seamless functionality across integrated components

+**System Testing** - Performed by QA testers to test the entire system as a whole to verify that it meets functional and non-functional requirements.
+It evaluates the complete application to ensure it works as intended.
+For example, testing an entire banking application to ensure transactions, user authentication, and notification work properly.

+## Importance

+Validates the overall behavior of the system

+Helps identify issues before deployment

+**Acceptance Testing** - Performed by end users, clients, or QA teams to determine whether the software meets business and user requirements.
+This ensures that the final product is ready for deployment.
+For example, a company testing its new HR management system before rolling it out to employees.

+## Importance

+Confirms the software meets customer expectations

+ Reduces risks before full-scale deployment

 #Part 2: Introduction to AI and Prompt Engineering